crillo901/roche-products/README.md

 * Clone project to local machine and open it in your favorite editor, and Run main spring-boot class `RocheApplication` OR
 * Install `Docker`. locally and Once you have it, execute the following commands in the project root folder:
-    - `./gradlew clean && ./gradlew build`
+    - `./gradlew clean && ./gradlew build --info`
     - `docker build -t roche-products:latest .`
     - `docker-compose up`